Mintegral-official/mtgrtb_doc/mtgrtb_en.md

 # Mintegral Adx对接文档

-## nurl和展示监测链接说明
+## nURL and Impression Tracking URLs

-DSP return nURL and impression tracking URLs in bidResponse.
+DSPs will provide the nURLs and the impression tracking URLs in the bidResponse, whereas impression tracking URLs are optional.
-MTG ADX fired all the URLs when an ad is successfully displayed in client.
+MTG ADX will call back both the nURL and the impression tracking URL when an Ad is displayed on the client device.

-### 展示监测链接返回说明

-为了缩小展示数据差异，建议对于所有广告形式，DSP都返回独立的展示监测链接回收展示数据。

-Native image和Native video，DSP通过Native Ads协议的imptrackers字段返回展示监测链接；

-Rewarded video 和 Interstitial video，DSP通过VAST的\<impression>标签返回展示监测链接；

-Interative ads和Banner，DSP通过 Bidresponse.Seatbid.Bid.Ext.Imptrakers 返回展示监测链接。
+### About impression tracking URL

+To reduce variance in the impression statistic, it is suggested to provide an individual tracking URL for each Ad type and each DSP.

+For different ad types, DSP should follow the rules below to submit impression tracking URLs.
+1) Interactive ads and Banner: The impression tracking URL is provided in the filed **Bidresponse.Seatbid.Bid.Ext.Imptrakers**
+2) Native image and Native video: The impression tracking URL is provided in the field **imptrakers** of the Native Ads protocol.
+3) Rewarded video and Interstitial video ad formats: The impression tracking URL is provided in the \<impression>tag of VAST.

 ## nurl宏替换说明